Simplon-hdf/concepteur-developpeur.com/1-basics/01-git/05-branches/en/article.md

 ## Conclusion

 We will delve into more concrete use cases later.
 This article was meant to provide a brief overview of branches and one use case for them.

+# Summary

+- Branches are a mechanism duplicating commit history.
+- Branches can be merged to "import" commits from another history; this operation is called a "merge."